-Collect and dispose of fallen leaves to reduce inoculum available to begin new infections the following spring.
-Prune to increase air circulation and sunlight penetration, thus minimizing the periods of leaf wetness.
-Severe blotching does not develop until after most of the annual growth has occurred for the season, so Guignardia leaf blotch causes little harm to the health of vigorous trees.
-Fungicides serve to maintain the appearance of specimen trees and nursery stock.
-Begin applications as buds open to protect leaves from extensive primary infections.
-If adequate prevention of the primary infections is achieved in early spring, then repeated additional treatments are usually not necessary to control the secondary infection cycles, unless there are extended periods of cool and wet in early summer weather.
+Discard fallen leaves to reduce the overwintering inoculum that initiates new infections the following spring.
+Prune interior canopy branches to increase air circulation and sunlight penetration, thus minimizing the periods of leaf wetness.
+Severe blotching does not develop until after the majority of annual growth has occurred for the season, so Guignardia leaf blotch causes little harm to the health of vigorous trees.
+Fungicides serve to maintain the appearance of specimen trees and nursery stock, but in most cases are not warranted.
+Applications should take place as buds open to protect leaves from extensive primary infections.
+If adequate prevention of the primary infection is achieved in early spring, then repeated additional treatments are usually not necessary to control the secondary infection cycles, unless there are extended periods of cool and wet weather in early summer.